Healthy Homes Assessment Camberley

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must make sure that their Camberley rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords are now required to make sure their Camberley rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

-We will evaluate your rental property to check whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we will advise you or your property manager about any work that needs to be completed and provide the report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager about the tasks needed to be completed. requirements to be completed, and offer a report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes relevant fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes associated fines.

-We are completely independent assessors for rental properties, as well as completely certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, we are fully certified for each of Healthy Homes and Homefit.

 Call Now 0800 894 138